AnthonyTieu/Zombie-Autoshooter/README.md

 Braaaaiiiiinnss!
 This autoshooter is made for this Zombie Shooter Demo by Danpost (https://www.greenfoot.org/scenarios/12152).
-Note that to improve efficiency, the autoshooter only looks at a tiny square around the player, it will only shoot zombies in this region (no need to worry if it doesn't start shooting at first)
+Note that to improve efficiency, the autoshooter only looks at a tiny square around the player, it will only shoot zombies in this region (no need to worry if it doesn't start shooting at first).
+PLEASE READ THE WARNING BELOW BEFORE RUNNING THE PROGRAM.

 CONTROLS

 The autoshooter is enabled IMMEDIATELY after hitting run.
 Press 'q' to terminate.

-PLEASE READ THE WARNING BELOW BEFORE RUNNING THE PROGRAM.

 WARNING!